zenoss/ZenPacks.zenoss.Microsoft.Windows/docs/body.md

 If you see `'HTTP status: 500.
 Unexpected Response syntax error: line 1, column 0 (--Encrypted Boundary Content-Type...'` events or `'WARNING zen.MicrosoftWindows: receive failure on <device-id>>: syntax error: line 1, column 0'` messages in zenpython logs or there is a gradual downfall of available RAM, the value of zWinRMConnectionCloseTime property can be increased.

+If you see `'HTTP status: 500.
+The WS-Management service cannot process the request.
+The maximum number of concurrent shells for this user has been exceeded...'` messages in zenpython logs, MaxShellsPerUser should be increased in WinRM configuration.

 ### Troubleshooting Perfmon Collection